 Last but not least, the regulator is a piece of dive gear that allows your child to breathe when diving.
 A malfunctioning regulator can lead to devastating outcomes.

 Quality, not price, is key for Scuba Diving Equipment for Kids

 Make sure to pay attention to get a good quality regulator that is designed to work with children’s anatomy!
 A good regulator that’s specifically designed for children is the ScubaPro MK2 EVO/R095 Dive Regulator System.

 Scuba diving can be an exciting and challenging sport.
 There is a lot to learn to dive safely but with so many experienced divers enjoying this sport, you can always find an instructor who will teach your child the best way to go.

 Make it fun for the kids!

-To increase the child’s enjoyment and chances for success in this sport, choose the best equipment you can afford.
-Always see that the mask, fins, wetsuit, and BCD fit correctly as he grows.
+To increase the child’s enjoyment and chances for success in this sport, you need to choose the best equipment and gear you can afford.
+Always see that the mask, fins, wetsuit, and BCD, as well as other gear, fit correctly as the kids grow.
 When needed, upgrade to a larger size or a better model.
-If scuba equipment is well cared for, it can be sold or passed down to a smaller person.
+If scuba equipment is well cared for, then the kids’ gear can be sold or passed down to a smaller person.

 There is a whole world of wonder to be explored beneath the surface of the ocean, lake, or pond.
-Consider opening this world to your children and watch their knowledge and enthusiasm for healthy fun to grow deep.
+Consider opening this world to your children and watch the kids’ knowledge and enthusiasm for healthy fun to grow deep.

 Pin It – Dive Gear for Kids (Masks, Fins, Wetsuits)